HDFGroup/HDF.PInvoke.1.10/README.md

 | HDF5_ENABLE_SZIP_SUPPORT     | ON          |
 | HDF5_ENABLE_SZIP_ENCODING    | ON          |

-See [build.ps1](https://github.com/HDFGroup/HDF.PInvoke.NETStandard/blob/native-CI/build/build.ps1) for detailed build steps.
+See [build.ps1](https://github.com/HDFGroup/HDF.PInvoke.1.101.10/blob/native-CI/build/build.ps1) for detailed build steps.

 ## License

 HDF.PInvoke is part of [HDF5](https://www.hdfgroup.org/HDF5/).
 It is subject to the *same* terms and conditions as HDF5.
 Please review [COPYING](COPYING) or [https://support.hdfgroup.org/ftp/HDF5/releases/COPYING](https://support.hdfgroup.org/ftp/HDF5/releases/COPYING) for the details.
 If you have any questions, please [contact us](http://www.hdfgroup.org/about/contact.html).

-## Supporting HDF.PInvoke(.NETStandard)
+## Supporting HDF.PInvoke and HDF.PInvoke.1.10

 The best way to support HDF.PInvoke.1.10 is to contribute to it either by reporting bugs, writing documentation (e.g., the [cookbook](https://github.com/HDFGroup/HDF.PInvoke/wiki/Cookbook)),